ezsystems/ezpublish-docker/README.md

 ##### VM

-To enter virual machine:
+To enter virtual machine:
 - ```vagrant ssh```

 From there you can check running containers:
 - ```docker ps```

-And inspect the eZ Publish folder which was rsynced into the vm and is used as volume for eZ Publish cotainer:
+And inspect the eZ Publish folder which was rsynced into the vm and is used as volume for eZ Publish container:
 - ```ls -al /vagrant/ezpublish/```

 ##### Container

 To run php/mysql commands you'll need to get inside vm & the ezpublish container.
-As that is difficult we just enter bash of a identical container with same eZ Publish volumen attached & database container linked:
+As that is difficult we just enter bash of a identical container with same eZ Publish volume attached & database container linked:
 - ```vagrant ssh```
 - ```docker run -i --link db-1:db -v '/vagrant/ezpublish/:/var/www:rw' -t ezsystems/ezpublish:dev /bin/bash```